elebumm/RedditVideoMakerBot/README.md

 1. Clone this repository
 2. Run `pip install -r requirements.txt`
 3. Run `python -m playwright install` and `python -m playwright install-deps`

 **EXPERIMENTAL!!!!**

-On MacOS and Linux (debian, arch, fedora and centos, and based on those), you can run an install script that will automatically install steps 1 to 3. (requires bash)
+On macOS and Linux (debian, arch, fedora and centos, and based on those), you can run an install script that will automatically install steps 1 to 3. (requires bash)

 `bash <(curl -sL https://raw.githubusercontent.com/elebumm/RedditVideoMakerBot/master/install.sh)`